 A military commander or political leader in 2100 has hitherto unheard of levels of surveillance at his disposal.
 Surveillance dust and fluff, spybirds, satellites, bumblebots, high-altitude UAVs and many other systems.
 High level AIs rapidly process vast amounts of raw data into usable information.
 Accordingly, the strategies of enemies have adapted to deal with such capabilities.
 Movement is often made in short bursts, travelling just a few kilometres from one camouflaged or protected position to another.
 Such furtive moves are most commonly made when beyond the range of standard military weapons.
 The target has gone before artillery or aircraft can be moved into strike range.

 A variety of systems are in wide use.
-The smallest are about 20ft long and designed to fit in the vertical launch system silos that are a standard fitting of many warships and submarines.
+The smallest are about 6 yards long and designed to fit in the vertical launch system silos that are a standard fitting of many warships and submarines.
 These silos can launch a variety of missiles including the Cruise-UCAVs described in a previous post.
-Small TBMs such as these are often based on the airframe of surface-to-air and anti-satellite missiles and the same basic design is also uses as an antishipping missile.
-Typically such missiles have a warhead of around 250lbs and can achieve speeds of Mach 10+.
+Small TBMs such as these are often based on the airframe of surface-to-air and anti-satellite missiles and the same basic design is also used as an antishipping missile.
+Typically such missiles have a warhead of around 250lbs and some can achieve speeds of Mach 10+.

 Larger missiles offer the potential of greater warhead capacity.
 Many designs carry a number of smart or dumb submunitions, each capable of taking out a military vehicle.
 Missiles such as this come with a number of attack options.
 A missile fired at a staging area or camp would release all of its submunitions at one, while one attacking a convoy would follow the course of a road, releasing munitions at intervals.